hoffmaao/DotsonCrosson/README.md

 ## Prognostic runs

-Use time series of sub-shelf temperatures from 2018-2019 observations to force melt in the cavity and model any modulating affect these meltrates have on grounding line position.
+We will use time series of sub-shelf temperatures from 2018-2019 observations to force melt in the cavity and model any modulating affect these meltrates have on grounding line position.

-We can then compare high frequency grounding-line response predicted by simple models (i.e. linearized marine outlet glacier model with prograde bed; Robel et al. 2018) with the power spectra predicted by our more sophisticated model of outlet glacier response.
+We will then run an ensemble of ice sheet model experiments for the Dotson-Crosson catchment using synthetic seasonal signals driven by the process-based mixing model and multi-decadal variability in the relaxed thermocline height.
+These experiments will explore the nonlinear effect of seasonal melt on the grounding zone flux and compare seasaonally forced grounding zone retreat with retreat rates forced with melt rate parameterizations derived from summer observations alone.